R4yya/Russian-Championship-2023-backend/README.md

 ## The server part of the CyberTest training platform

-This repository supports the backend, a private CyberTest program aimed at children between the ages of 6 and 18.
+This repository contains the backend part of the CyberTest educational platform aimed at children aged 6 to 18 years.

 ## Description

-CyberTest is a platform designed to teach children cybersecurity knowledge using interactive tools and government courses.
+CyberTest is a platform designed to teach children the basics of cybersecurity using interactive tasks and exciting courses.
 The backend provides interaction with the database, processing requests from the front-end and content management.

 ## Technologies